Rajiv-0920/C-Programming/READme.md

 ### 44. Write a Program to print first n odd numbers in C language

-**HINT: Odd number is divisible by 2 and generates a remainder of 1**
+**HINT: Odd number which is not divisible by “2”.
+An odd number always ends in 1, 3, 5, 7, or 9.**

 ![Example](./images/even-odd.png)